Here with Me (MercyMe song): Composition

 "Here with Me" is a ballad with a length of four minutes and nine seconds.
-It is set in common time in the key of B major, with a moderate tempo of eighty-four beats per minute and a vocal range spanning from B3-F5.
-Musically, "Here with Me" has been compared to the musical vibe of Coldplay and Robbie Williams.
-The song is piano-driven, with influences from pop, rock, and worship.
+It is set in common time in the key of B major (Mixolydian mode), with a moderate tempo of eighty-four beats per minute and a vocal range spanning from B3-G♯5.
+The musical vibe of "Here with Me" has been compared to that of Coldplay and Robbie Williams.
+The song has influences from pop, rock, and worship.
 It features a musical crescendo that has been described as similar to "I Can Only Imagine".
-The lyrical content of the song has been described as having a devotional bent, and conveys a theme of God's omnipotence and holiness.
+The lyrical content of the song has been described as having a devotional bent, and conveys a theme of God's omnipresence and holiness.
 "Here with Me" also attempts to comprehend the mystery of God's love.

 Reception

 Critical reception

 "Here with Me" received generally positive reviews from critics.
-Johnny Joftus of Allmusic commented that "the lush "Here With Me" might be a Robbie Williams pop gem were it not for its devotional bent".
-David McCreary of CCM Magazine opined on his review of Undone that "One surefire hit is “Here With Me,” the album’s first single ...
-A captivating piano-driven ballad, the song vividly conveys the wonder of God’s omnipresence and holiness and features a rousing crescendo rivaling that of “Imagine".
-Russ Breimeier of Christianity Today International commented that the song was "worshipful", also opining that it "struggle[s] with comprehending the mystery and enormity of God's love".
+Johnny Joftus of Allmusic commented, "...the lush 'Here With Me' might be a Robbie Williams pop gem were it not for its devotional bent."
+David McCreary of CCM Magazine opined on his review of Undone, "One surefire hit is 'Here With Me,' the album’s first single ...
+A captivating piano-driven ballad, the song vividly conveys the wonder of God’s omnipresence and holiness and features a rousing crescendo rivaling that of 'Imagine'."
+Russ Breimeier of Christianity Today International commented that the song was "worshipful", also opining that it "struggle[s] with comprehending the mystery and enormity of God's love."